Sense & Sensitivity: Writing

 This is the second episode written by Tim Minear - his first script, "Somnambulist," went into production later in the season.
 Minear says his original idea was of cops who become so sensitive that they were unable to perform their jobs, but after discussing the idea with creator Joss Whedon, it became "something far more interesting than what I had originally pitched," Minear says.
 "Instead of just super sensitive cops, you have people whose emotions are completely on the surface."

 The final scene, in which Kate and her father meet, Minear originally wrote as a "big TV ending where they hug."
 Whedon suggested that instead, Kate's father acts as though nothing has changed.
 "If it had gone the other way," Minear says, "I think the whole thing would have collapsed.
 That’s really Joss knowing best."

+Whedon felt that the first edited version was not of a high enough standard to air; Minear helped to re-edit the episode to produce the version that was aired.

 Acting

 Writer Tim Minear regrets the actor they cast in the role of mobster Little Tony, saying although John Capodice was "very good", the character was "clichéd...a Sopranos knock off."